Philipbear/msbuddy/docs/pyapi.rst

 .. function:: assign_subformula (ms2_mz: List[float], precursor_formula: str, adduct: str, ms2_tol: float = 10, ppm: bool = True, dbe_cutoff: float = -1.0）

    Assign subformulas to an MS/MS spectrum with a given precursor formula and adduct.
 Radical ions are considered.
 Double bond equivalent (DBE) cutoff is used to filter out subformulas.
    A soft version of SENIOR rules and other rules (remove subformulas such as "C4", "N3") are also applied.
+Note that formula strings should only contain CHNOPSFClBrINaK.

    :param ms2_mz: List[float].
 A list-like object (or 1D numpy array) of the m/z values of the MS/MS spectrum.
    :param precursor_formula: str.
 The precursor formula string. e.g., "C10H20O5".